iwilliams83/Kirbys-Korner/README.md

 # Welcome to Kirby's Korner!

-We're gonna make a blanket today!
+We're gonna crochet a blanket today!

 ## How to make a blanket: